dtrelogan/react-formstate/README.md

 Since react-formstate is essentially building a form in raw React, it will support your use case.

-It truly is the optimal API for React forms.
-The only thing it lacks is users.
-Maybe you can help with that?
+It truly is an optimal API for React forms.

 ### Demo